Antiperspirants, Deodorants and Breast Cancer - Why Still in the News?

 Scientists dispel myth of deodorant and antiperspirant breast cancer danger

-The study was the most comprehensive literature review to-date on the issue.
-It looks at 59 scientific studies published since 1994 relating to antiperspirant and deodorant safety - and concluded that these products present no health risk to the public at all.
+The study was a very comprehensive literature review which looked at 59 scientific studies published since 1994 relating to antiperspirant and deodorant safety - and concluded that these products present no health risk to the public at all.

-A panel of independent scientists was chosen who had no vested interest in either supporting or refuting a link between deodorants and antiperspirants and cancer.
+In the same way as the SCCS expert panel, this study was conducted by a panel of independent scientists with no vested interest in either supporting or refuting a link between deodorants and antiperspirants and cancer.